T

 neighborhood

-A UNESCO World Heritage site meticulously rebuilt after WWII, the Old Town is a charming labyrinth of cobblestone streets, colorful merchant houses, and picturesque squares.
-It's the historical heart of Warsaw, buzzing with life and offering a glimpse into the city's resilient past.
+A UNESCO World Heritage site meticulously rebuilt after WWII, Warsaw's Old Town is a charming labyrinth of colorful buildings, cobblestone streets, and lively squares.
+Explore its picturesque Market Square and discover the historic Royal Castle.

 2. Midday